seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GOBBO**
 Master young gentleman, I pray you, which is the way
-to master Jew’s?
+to master Jew's?

 **LAUNCELOT**
 Turn up on your right hand at the next turning, but,
 at the next turning of all, on your left; marry, at
 the very next turning, turn of no hand, but turn
-down indirectly to the Jew’s house.
+down indirectly to the Jew's house.

 **GOBBO**
-By God’s sonties, ’twill be a hard way to hit.
+By God's sonties, 'twill be a hard way to hit.
 Can
 you tell me whether one Launcelot,
 that dwells with him, dwell with him or no?